 Start at (1,0) and draw to (1,1) (and so forth. . . . .)

+Please use the forum on your wiki page to discuss how to create your initial set of instructions.

+READ MORE

-Please use the forum on your wiki page to discuss how to create your initial set of instructions.IMPORTANT: Your written instructions must be sufficiently clear to enable another group to accurately draw your base module on a similar grid.
+IMPORTANT: Your written instructions must be sufficiently clear to enable another group to accurately draw your base module on a similar grid.
 You will lose points if the TA cannot follow your instructions.

 Please post your initial set of instructions on the main wiki page.
 Please provide a header, as in the example, to specify that these are the initial set of instructions.
 NOTE: do NOT upload your base pattern to your wiki page.
 Instead, email an image with your pattern to the TA.

+READ MORE

 2. Week Two [20 points]

 2.1.
 Generate Base Patterns from Instructions by Other Groups